hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 `bind` has one significant advantage: once you bind a context to a function, that *binding is permanent* and does not need to be repeated if it gets called more than once.
 The disadvantage of `bind` is that it is no longer possible to determine the context by looking at the invocation of the final function.

-### 15.2 Inner Function Not Using the Surrounding Context
+### 15.2 Problem - Inner Function Not Using the Surrounding Context

 Loss of surrounding context is a common issue when dealing with functions nested within object methods.
 Here, we'll see how **nested functions** *suffer from context loss*.

 Examine the following code: